Cat grooming: How do I take care of my cat’s fur?

 How to groom a cat

-You should start grooming your cat when they are a kitten.
-To help your cat or kitten get used to the feel of the brush, you could begin by running the back of the brush across their fur before introducing them to the bristle side.
-There are a variety of cat fur brushes available with different textured bristles to suit your cat’s coat.
+Grooming should be first introduced during the younger stages of their life when they are a kitten.
+A good way of getting them used to the feel of a grooming brush is to begin by running the back of the brush along your cats fur before using the bristle side.
+There are a wide range of different cat fur brushes available with a variety of textured bristles to suit your cat’s coat.

 When you first start to introduce your cat or kitten to the grooming process, you should only brush them in short intervals and do specific sections of their body.
 Don’t brush their whole body as they may find the grooming process stressful.
 You want to ensure that your cat feels as comfortable as possible when you groom them.